 Food banks have been – and will continue to be – there for our neighbors through the holidays

 As more people seek food assistance, Feeding America and food banks are rising to meet the demand.
-From the beginning of March through the end of October, food banks have distributed an estimated 4.2 billion meals to our neighbors.
+Food banks have distributed an estimated 6 billion meals to our neighbors.
 In October alone, food banks distributed about 50 percent more food than an average month.
-Food banks have become accustomed to this increased level of distribution, and will continue to connect people to food through programs like drive-thru food pantries, holiday food distributions and delivery programs.
+Food banks have become accustomed to this increased level of distribution and will continue to connect people to food through programs like drive-thru food pantries, holiday food distributions, and delivery programs.